 I worked with my lead, 4mm’s creative team, & Def Jam’s team to craft a videogame-ready design based on their combined visions.
 The visual design went through many iterations and several distinct themes.
 At least 3 fully approved & working in-engine 3D UI designs were created and implemented during the project due to evolutions in creative focus.
 Originally hired as a 3D Art intern, my lead quickly learned he could lean on my secondary skillsets in graphic design, FX, animation, technical art, UI/UX.
 The experience and focus I showed during this project led him to put the training & oversight of our new intern in my hands as well.

-In Rapstar, as the player shifts through the menu the camera shifts through different parts of the abstracted city.
-Envisioned to be a crystalline NYC that would react & light up around the player, this took quite a bit of technical work.
+As the player shifts through the in-game menu, the camera shifts through different parts of the abstracted city.
+Envisioned to be a crystalline NYC that would react & light up around the player, this effect took quite a bit of technical work to achieve.

 I borrowed TRI’s FX Lead & primary materials expert to design the shaders that would achieve this.
-Learning a great deal about material systems during this process allowed me to manage those tasks as his focus shifted back to TRI’s other projects.
+Learning a great deal about our internal material systems during this process allowed me to continue to manage those tasks as his focus shifted back to TRI’s other projects, such as Ghostbusters.

-This example of quick learning plus my reputation as a problem solver was directly cited as the cause of being drafted to the FX department when Rapstar wrapped up & all of Terminal began work on Kinect Star Wars.
+This example of quick learning plus my reputation as a problem solver led directly to being drafted into the FX department when Rapstar wrapped up & all of Terminal began work on Kinect Star Wars.